-Established in 1993, the Center for Economic and Social Rights (CESR) works for the recognition and enforcement of economic, social, and cultural rights as a powerful tool for promoting social justice and human dignity.
-Exposing violations of economic, social, and cultural rights through an interdisciplinary combination of legal and socioeconomic analysis, we advocate for changes to economic and social policy at the international, national and local levels to ensure these policies comply with international human rights standards.
-We seek to uphold the universal human rights of every person to education, health, food, water, housing, work, and other economic, social, and cultural rights essential to basic dignity.
+The Center for Economic and Social Rights (CESR) was established in 1993 with the mission to work for the recognition and enforcement of economic, social and cultural rights as a powerful tool for promoting social justice and human dignity.
+CESR exposes violations of economic, social and cultural rights through an interdisciplinary combination of legal and socio-economic analysis.
+CESR advocates for changes to economic and social policy at the international, national and local levels so as to ensure these comply with international human rights standards.